MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ### 2. Import EIP-6963 interfaces

-Your dapp will connect to MetaMask using the mechanism introduced by [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963).
+The dapp will connect to MetaMask using the mechanism introduced by [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963).

 :::info Why EIP-6963?